Eco-Friendly Gardening Tips

 Trees improve our environment every day by moderating climate, improving air quality, conserving water and harboring wildlife.
 The more you can plant around your home, the more resilient your eco-friendly lawn will be.
 Not only do trees provide summer shade and shield against harsh winds, but they also improve air quality by releasing oxygen into the air and absorbing harmful pollutants such as carbon monoxide and sulfur dioxide.
 Trees also reduce storm runoff and inhibit flooding.

-For more in-depth details on how to plant a tree, see the project, Plant a Tree.
+For more in-depth details on how to plant a tree, see the project, Plant a Tree for Earth Day.

 Build a Rain Garden